 Affiliates typically engage in one annual competitive grant cycle for their community while also setting some grantmaking spendable dollars aside for discretionary grantmaking for emergent or arising needs.
+Grants, whether discretionary or through a grant cycle, need to be awarded from the spendable portion of the Affiliate's Main (Grantmaking) Endowment.

-To ensure the highest quality of grantmaking occurs, we strongly encourage Affiliates to run one grant cycle per year.
-Each competitive cycle includes significant time from the Affiliate, the regional Program Manager, and ACF's Central Team.
-Contact the ACF Central Team if your Affiliate is interested in pursuing an additional competitive grant cycle, such as a competitive mini-grant cycle, and be ready to demonstrate the Advisory Board and/or Program Manager capacity to effectively run more than one competitive cycle per year.
+To ensure the highest quality of grantmaking occurs, ACF strongly encourages Affiliates to run one grant cycle per year.
+Each competitive cycle includes significant time from the Affiliate, the Program Manager, and ACF's Central Team.
+Affiliates interested in pursuing an additional competitive grant cycle, such as a competitive mini-grant cycle, must contact the ACF Central Team and be ready to demonstrate Advisory Board and Program Manager capacity to effectively run more than one competitive cycle per year.

-When Affiliates engage in a competitive grant cycle, detailed grant guidelines will be developed and reviewed on an annual basis to adhere to policies and best practices.
+When Affiliates engage in a competitive grant cycle, detailed grant guidelines will be developed and reviewed by the ACF CT on an annual basis to adhere to policies and best practices.
 Grant follow-ups include a required grant agreement and grant report.

-For competitive grant cycles, the Affiliate Advisory Board may review, evaluate, and recommend grant awards from the received eligible grant applications, or may convene a separate grants committee to do so.
-Non-Advisory Board members may sit on these grant committees.
+For competitive grant cycles, the Affiliate Advisory Board may review, evaluate, and recommend grant awards from received eligible grant applications, or may convene a separate grants committee to do so.
+Non-Advisory Board members are encouraged to be part of these grant committees.

 All volunteer Advisory Board Members and Non-Advisory Board members must have a current "Confidentiality and Conflict of Interest" form on file with ACF.
-Advisory Board or grant committee members must disclose if there is a significant conflict of interest, such as when there is a perceived or real conflict, with any applicant.
+Advisory Board or grant committee members must disclose significant conflict of interests, such as a perceived or real conflict, with any applicant.
 If an Advisory Board or grant committee member holds a leadership role within an organization that has applied for funding, they will recuse themselves from evaluating and decision-making on that application.
 A conflict of interest also exists if a family member applies for grants or scholarships.